AlejandroHoyo/distributed-systems-project/README.md

 $ python3 -m pip install -e .
 ```

-Finally, you can run the service using the following command
+Finally, you can run the service using the next commands in the following order

 ```
 ./run_icestorm
 ./run_authentication_server

-"Furthermore, you can verify and explore the accurate functionality of this service by establishing a separate authentication instance with its own persistence, allowing both instances to collaborate seamlessly through deferred resolution."
+Furthermore, you can verify and explore the accurate functionality of this service by establishing a separate authentication instance with its own persistence, allowing both instances to collaborate seamlessly through deferred resolution.